Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/prestige-classes.md

 All the following are Class Features of the hierophant prestige class.

+### Weapon and Armor Proficiency
-**Weapon and Armor Proficiency:** Hierophants gain no proficiency with any weapon or armor.
+Hierophants gain no proficiency with any weapon or armor.

+### Spells and Caster Level
-**Spells and Caster Level:** Levels in the hierophant prestige class, even though they do not advance spell progression in the character's base class, still stack with the character's base spellcasting levels to determine caster level.
+Levels in the hierophant prestige class, even though they do not advance spell progression in the character's base class, still stack with the character's base spellcasting levels to determine caster level.

+### Special Ability
-**Special Ability:** Every level, a hierophant gains a special ability of his choice from among the following.
+Every level, a hierophant gains a special ability of his choice from among the following.

 *Blast Infidel (Su):* A hierophant can use negative energy spells to